mrexodia/RiscyWorkshop/exercise_3/host_interaction.md

 cd exercise_3
 ```

-Rmember: look at `exercise_2/shellcode.md` for compilation instructions.
+Remember: look at `exercise_2/shellcode.md` for compilation instructions.
 You can use `./build.py --run dbgprint.c` to quickly compile and run your payloads.

 Exercises:
 1. Look in `riscvm.cpp` and make a list of all the available syscalls and their numbers